jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 - s&p500's 90% of enterprises reveal sustainability report every year.
 - But we do not have standard evaluation format to get score of ESG.
 - So crawlling the article from gdelt, and analyze tone of article about ESG and then scoring with the word that used in article
-- At scoring, crawlling and node2vec method for NLP is used.
+- At scoring, gdelt databse is used.
+- At porfolio creation, Node2Vec and Markowitz portfolio theory are used.
 <br></br>

 ## Data Crawling & Creation with Databricks